milancontreras/StackBuilders-picoyplaca/README.md

 Tests for the main functions in validations.js

 ### **picoyplaca.js**
-Definitions of the rules.
-And functions to determine if a car can be on the road or not
+Definitions of the rules, and functions to determine if a car can be on the road or not

 ### **picoyplaca.test.js**
 Tests for the main functions in picoyplaca.js

 ### **app.js**
-Take the functions from ```validations.js``` and ```picoyplaca.js``` to create the main logic if a car can or not be on the road validating the inputs.
+Take the functions from ```validations.js``` and ```picoyplaca.js``` to create the main logic if a car can or can not be on the road validating the inputs.

 ### **app.test.js**
 Tests for the main functions in app.js.

 ### **index.js**
-Logic for taking the values from a Form and Sending a result.
+Logic for taking the values from a Form and sending a result.

 ## **Contact**